pritesh7098/pritesh7098/README.md

-# 💫 About Me :
+# About Me :
 As a passionate Software Developer, I thrive on building innovative applications using the latest and most effective technologies.
 My journey in the tech world has equipped me with a diverse skill set, allowing me to create robust and scalable solutions.

 My Tech Stack Looks Like :

-- Languages: C++, JavaScript, HTML, CSS, Bash,SQL.
+- Languages: C++, JavaScript, HTML, CSS, Bash, SQL.
-- Frameworks: React.js, Redux-toolkit(RTK), Next.js, Node.js, Express.js, Tailwind CSS, Aceternity UI
+- Frameworks: React.js, Redux-toolkit(RTK), Next.js, Node.js, Express.js, Tailwind CSS
 - Databases: MongoDB, MySQL
 - Tools and Other: Git, Github, Postman, Firebase, AppWrite